At a Glance

 - Why this job: Make a real difference in people's lives while developing valuable skills in a supportive environment.

-- Other info: This is a permanent role with 37.5 hours per week.
+- Other info: This is a permanent position with 37.5 hours per week.

 This is an exciting opportunity for an Outreach Worker to work as part of a team delivering an assessment, support and move on service to vulnerable clients in supported or community based accommodation.